Jdka1/KanjiNet/README.md

 ## 📝 Overview

-The project uses a convolutional neural network (CNN) implemented in **PyTorch** to classify handwritten kanji characters.
-The dataset used in the project consists of over 7,000 images of handwritten kanji characters, which are preprocessed and augmented to improve the accuracy of the recognition model.
+The project uses a CNN implemented in **PyTorch** to classify handwritten kanji characters.
+The dataset used in the project consists of around 7,000 images of handwritten kanji characters with one sample each which are 64x64.

 ## 🚀 Getting Started